smdocs/tech-notes/Messaging-Layer.md

 5. <b>Management and Monitoring</b> : Server management and JMX based monitoring interface.

+---

 ### Design Consideration

 ![](pics/tmi-features.jpg)

-1. Types of Channels - the following types of communication channels should be supported in order to provide several messaging paradigms
+<b>1.
+Types of Channels</b> - the following types of communication channels should be supported in order to provide several messaging paradigms
       - Pub-Sub Channel
       - Request-Reply Channel - notification or acknowledgement arrives on a different channel, asynchronously
       - Data Streams Channel - once a channel is established between two endpoints, data gets pushed through the pipe.
 No throttling.
 The consumer may need to implement filtering and throttling in this case.